 License and research revenue was \$404 for the year ended December 31, 2017 compared to \$3,024 in the same period last year.
-During 2017, the Company made a determination that the performance period associated with a specific license will be longer than previously estimated and, accordingly, reduced license revenue by approximately \$2,155 to reflect the Company's current expected performance period is the result of a reassessment of the time it will take for the Company to complete certain contractual requirements mandated by the license.
+During 2017, the Company made a determination that the performance period associated with a specific license will be longer than previously estimated and, accordingly, reduced license revenue by approximately \$2,155 to reflect the Company's current expected performance period.
+The longer than expected performance period is the result of a reassessment of the time it will take for the Company to complete certain contractual requirements mandated by the license.